salmanfareeth/Python-Script-for-Sending-SMS-Using-Way2SMS-API/README.md

 2. **Log into the SMS Service**

-The script logs into the SMS service using the provided username and password.
+The script logs into the SMS service using the provided `username` and `password`.

 ```sh
     url = 'http://site24.way2sms.com/Login1.action?'